 - Estimated Power Production - Next 24 Hours (in Watt)

 The Forecast.Solar public plan can be used for free, but the resolution of the data used is more limited and thus, there are less details for this integration to work with.

 If you like the Forecast.Solar service, or are interested in more frequent data updates (based on a higher data resolution), you could sign up for one of their plans.

-To enable the use of the API key with this integration, go to Devices & Services, click “Configure” on the Forecast.Solar integration instance and enter the API key for your account.
+To enable the use of the API key with this integration, go to Devices & Services.
+Select the Forecast.Solar integration, then select Configure.
+Enter the API key for your account.

 The estimation can be tweaked and tuned to match your solar setup better.
 There are many factors that can cause the estimations to be slightly off (but don’t forget, it will always remain a forecast based on, e.g., weather and historical data - not actual power produced).

 Luckily, there are controls to make them more accurate for your situation, for example, by slightly adjusting the azimuth or declination.
 If your panels catch a bit of shadow in the morning/evening, you could consider damping the results a bit.

 The damping factor allows you to adjust and “damp” the results of your solar predictions in the morning and evening a bit and is a great method to make results less optimistic and more tuned to your reality.

 To adjust the configuration settings for your Forecast.Solar integration instance:

 - Browse to your Home Assistant instance.